yandex-cloud/docs/en/compute/operations/vm-control/vm-attach-public-ip.md

    {% include [default-catalogue](../../../_includes/default-catalogue.md) %}

-   To attach a public IP address to a VM, run the following CLI command:
+   To attach a public IP address to a VM, run the CLI command below:

    ```bash
    yc compute instance add-one-to-one-nat